 Image unlocks physics secrets

 Now we know that Bouman’s work was definitely up to the task.
-It’s thanks to her and a huge team of other scientist and engineers that we can really begin to understand the incredible phenomena of black holes.
+It’s thanks to her, and a huge team of other scientist and engineers, that we can really begin to understand the incredible phenomena of black holes.

 The existence of black holes has long been taken for granted because of the severe effect their gravity has on the orbits of stars in the galactic core.

-In the above time-lapse video from the European Southern Observatory taken over 20 years, the elliptical orbit of the star closest to Sagittarius A*, the Supermassive Black Hole (SMBH) that sits in the center of our galaxy, can been seen accelerating to a significant fraction of the speed of light at the perigee of its orbit.
+In the above time-lapse video from the European Southern Observatory taken over 20 years, the elliptical orbit of the star closest to Sagittarius A*, the Supermassive Black Hole (SMBH) that sits in the center of our galaxy, can be seen accelerating to a significant fraction of the speed of light at the perigee of its orbit.

 This kind of motion could only be produced by an object of immense mass that could only be an SMBH.
 There has been incredibly strong evidence that black holes exist for a long time, but this still isn’t the same as directly observing the thing itself.
 Which is what we have the privilege of doing now.

 The image of M87 will occupy scientists for weeks, months and even years to come as they analyze it from every perspective.
 The image even brings the opportunity to rethink established knowledge like Einstein's theory of general relativity.
-While Bouman’s role in the task might be over she is already moving on to new challenges.